Aggregate function combinators¶

 ┌─name───┬─age─┬─wage─┐ │ John │ 16 │ 10 │ │ Alice │ 30 │ 15 │ │ Mary │ 35 │ 8 │ │ Evelyn │ 48 │ 11.5 │ │ David │ 62 │ 9.9 │ │ Brian │ 60 │ 16 │ └────────┴─────┴──────┘

-Let's get the names of the persons which age lies in the intervals of
+Let's get the names of the people whose age lies in the intervals of

 [60,75).
-As we use integer representation of age, then there are ages of
+Since we use integer representation for age, we get ages in the

 [30, 59] and

-For aggregating names into the array, we use the aggregate function groupArray.
-It takes a single argument.
-For our case, it is the
+To aggregate names in an array, we use the groupArray aggregate function.
+It takes one argument.
+In our case, it's the

 name column.
 The